Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YZU9cZ0XzIk.md

 ### Transcript

-> they've been more softened in the future like you did with boxer in the past i'm not sure no
+> they've been more softened in the future like you did with boxer in the past I'm not sure no